wikkeuh/New-Delight-Engineering/site/content/_index.md

 ---
-title: New Delight Engineering
+title: " d"
-subtitle: We love to create things.
+subtitle: "  d"
-image: img/gears-1236578_1920.jpg
+image: img/probeersel.jpg
 intro:
   heading: What we do
   body: >-2